carsongray2834/Team1/README.md

     My idea is grass blowing in the wind or a waterfall and a flowing river
   - Lucas Riley

+    My idea is a light swinging and showering down sparks every so often.
   - Gurshan Singh